donnyh13/Scite4AutoIt_LibreOffice_SpellChecker/README.md

   - Country must be a UPPER CASE two character ISO 3166 Country Code.
 You can find a list of these codes online, such as https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2
   - **YOU MUST HAVE THE desired Language installed in Libre Office already for this to work**.

+- You can add words to ignore in the file "Scite4AutoIt_LO_IgnoredWords.ini" that you placed in "%LocalAppData%\Local\AutoIt v3\SciTE\Scite4AutoIt_LO_SpellChecker".
+  - ONLY one word per line.
+  - No puctuation characters please.

 ## Release

 ## Changes